UmairKhalid786/OneValet/README.md

 ## Architecture
 Built with MVVM using clean code.

-## Usecases
+## Use cases
-Devices usecase
+Devices use case
 - Fetching all devices
 - Fetching device by ID
-- Search devices
+- Search Devices

 ## UI
 Built with [Jetpack Compose.](https://developer.android.com/jetpack/compose)